// Tools

 Cancel Upload

-Cancel a running or pending upload session.
-The session transitions to a cancelled status and no further chunks will be accepted.
-Use --dry-run to preview without making changes.
+Stop a running or pending session.
+The session moves to cancelled and refuses further chunks.
+Use --dry-run to preview.

 bash